Description

 Risk and Exploitability

-An exact CVSS score is not provided, and the EPSS score is not available, so the precise exploitation likelihood cannot be quantified from the current data.
-The vulnerability is a local kernel flaw that requires attacker control over the iommu/vt‑d subsystem to trigger the faulty teardown code.
-The KEV status indicates it is not currently listed as a known exploited vulnerability, but the absence of an EP guarantee that exploitation risk is low.
+The CVSS score is 8.8 and the EPSS score is <1%, indicating a high‑severity flaw with a very low probability of exploitation.
+The vulnerability is a local kernel flaw that requires attacker control over the iommu/vt-d subsystem to trigger the faulty teardown code.
+The KEV status indicates it is not currently listed as a known exploited vulnerability, thus exploitation risk appears to be low.

 Remediation